mimiyin/designing-for-education/2015-syllabus.md

 - How can a syllabus be restructured to make it harder to fall behind?

 <b>Week 6 Design Practice:</b> Iteration + Rapid prototyping.
-- Re-design with non-academic factors in mind.
+   - Pick a non-academic factor to address.
+   - Re-design your workflow to address it.

 ### Week 7
 - <b>Read</b> [NYT/ Why Flunking Exams is Actually a Good Thing](http://www.nytimes.com/2014/09/07/magazine/why-flunking-exams-is-actually-a-good-thing.html)